Pavan-Kumar-Adapala/RHCSA_Preparation/new 1.md

 3. Add additional kernel boot arguments

-	rd.break -> the argument used to break the boot process, so we can change /sysroot permissions in mount and reset the root password
+	rd.break -> the argument used to break the boot process, so we can remount /sysroot with read and write permissions and reset the root password

 	enforcing=0 -> allowing errors, when the root login into the system initial time.
-After that set enforcing 1
+After that set enforcing 1 (in techinical terms: In permissive mode, SELinux logs policy violations but doesn’t enforce them.
+Always re-enable enforcing mode after fixing issues)

 ![Example](./imgs/grub_1.png)